Nebo15/multiverse/README.md

 Default adapter works with ISO-8601 date from `x-api-version` header (configurable).
 For malformed versions it would log a warning and fallback to the current date.

-Alsop, it allows to use channel name instead of date, where:
+Also, it allows to use channel name instead of date, where:

   - `latest` channel would fallback to the current date;
   - `edge` channel would disable all changes altogether.